 The COVID-19 crisis is disrupting every sector in every country around the world.
 The repercussions of the pandemic will be felt for years to come.
 The length of uncertainty is why leaders must act now to shore up the future of their businesses.
 Understanding the regional variation in business conditions is key to developing an effective response.
 Those who leverage location technology and analysis will be well-positioned to support their organizations during the crisis and beyond—however long it lasts.

 For more information on how to identify location-based opportunities inside your business, please read about the Geospatial Lens.
+Learn how to unlock your geospatial potential.
+Discover our Location Intelligence 360 assessment.

 Thanks to Allen Williams, Earl Amankwah and Kelsey Davis for their contributions to the original article posted on LinkedIn.